 Potential Hazard Risk Aversion Measure Equipment failure/Water loss Multiple water sources are available.
-There is a main river gravity water feed system (which currently does not meet NMFS screening criteria), three torpedo type river pumps, and several non-fish bearing springs available.
-Backup generator system is automatic in case of power loss.
-All pumps are screened to NMFS criteria.
+To secure the spring water delivery there is need to re-direct from the aged under-river pipe to the newly constructed pipe through the 2010 vehicle bridge.
+These spring sources are non-fish bearing.
+Three torpedo type river pumps (west bank) with NMFS compliant screens are used on an emergency basis.
+River intake water (east bank) will flow into the former Pond #25.
+Pond #25 will be converted to a sediment settling basin.
+NMFS-compliant pumps will deliver water to circular raceways on the west bank via the 2010 vehicle bridge.
+The river intake and bypass channel will be modified to ensure safe egress for juvenile fish entering the system.
 Flooding/Water Loss The facility is sited to minimize the risk of catastrophic fish loss from flooding and set up with low water alarm probes in strategic locations to prevent fish loss due to loss of water.
 Alarm systems are monitored 24/7 with staff available on-station to respond to problems.
 Disease Transmission USFWS fish health guidelines are followed.
 Fish Health Specialists conduct inspections monthly and problems are managed promptly to limit mortality and reduce possible disease transmission.